Epicalert/tts-followed-by-5-exclamation-marks/README.md

 #### Windows
 	> py -3 ttsfbfe/tts.py "Your sentence here"

+## Warning!
+TTS!!!!! does not work properly in Windows at the moment due to filesystem limitations.

 ---
 This TTS engine uses a modified version of the [CMU Pronouncing Dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict) (version 0.7b) converted to IPA by [Alexander Piperski](https://github.com/menelik3), and converted again to X-SAMPA by [Amado Wilkins](https://github.com/Epicalert).